-Egyptian Research Institution (PI) must submit a copy of the joint application submitted to the British Council, with other supporting documents (described below) to the Science, Technology and Innovation Funding Authority STDF portal: www.stdf.eg_before the call closing date.
+Egyptian Research Institution (PI) must submit a copy of the completed online application form to the British Council, with other supporting documents (described below) to the Science, Technology and Innovation Funding Authority STDF portal: www.stdf.eg before the call closing date.

-The following are the required documents which the Egyptian applicant will need to upload to the STDF portal (templates will be available on STDF website or the British Council website)
+The following are the required documents which the Egyptian applicant will need to upload to the STDF portal (templates will be available on STDF website or the British Council website):

-- Egyptian Endorsement Letter should be submitted by PI's institution (scanned copy of the letter signed and stamped by the legal representative - President - of the PI's institution).
-The letter will state the project title, the name, position and affiliation of the PI in charge of the proposal, that the project idea was not funded or submitted to another funding agency (national or international), or otherwise declare, and that the institution approves the project. - Summary Budget for the duration of the project, with detailed annual budgets. - Budget justification - Egyptian Research Team information table
+Egyptian Endorsement Letter should be submitted by PI's institution (scanned copy of the letter signed and stamped by the legal representative - President - of the PI's institution).
+The letter will state the project title, the name, position and affiliation of the PI in charge of the proposal, that the project idea was not funded or submitted to another funding agency (national or international), or otherwise declare, and that the institution approves the project.

+- Summary Budget for the duration of the project, with detailed annual budgets.

+- Budget justification

+- Egyptian Research Team information table

-• Acknowledgement form
+- Acknowledgement form

+- CV using STDF template

-- Requested Documents (to be signed, dated, and stamped by the legal representative - President - of the PI's institution). - o Gantt chart
+- Requested Documents (to be signed with live signature, dated, and stamped by the legal representative - President - of the PI's institution).

+- Gantt chart